 Notes

-To make this recipe dairy-free, sub with almond milk or coconut milk and fold dairy-free whipped topping into it.
-You could also add more chia seeds to thicken it up.
+To make this recipe dairy-free, sub with a high protein plant-based yogurt and almond milk or coconut milk.
+If it needs thickening, fold dairy-free whipped topping into it.
+You could also add more chia seeds/pudding to thicken it up.

 Nutritional information is just an estimation and individual ingredients and preparation may lead to small variations.
-Calculated with toppings.
+Calculated with no protein powder, one large banana between two servings, and chopped pecans.
+For an addition of one scoop or protein powder: 283 calories, 25g protein.